silva-tim/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

   Because in order to access the HTML elements in the JavaScript, the browser needs to parse them first.

 - What does `document.querySelector()` take as its argument and what does it return?
-  Any valid CSS selector and it returns the first element that matches that css selector.
+  Any valid CSS selector and it returns the first element that matches that CSS selector.

 - What does `document.querySelectorAll()` take as its argument and what does it return?
-  Any valid CSS selector and it returns all elements that match that css selector.
+  Any valid CSS selector and it returns all elements that match that CSS selector.

 ## Notes